ondrahos/so_long/README.md

 ### Project Overview

-The so_long project at 42 School is a game development project that involves creating a simple 2D game using the MinilibX graphical library.
+The so_long project is a game development project that involves creating a simple 2D game using the MinilibX graphical library.
 The objective is to build a game where a player navigates through a map, collects items, and reaches a goal while avoiding obstacles.

 ### Key Objectives